pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 `--dpi`=*NUMBER*

-:   Specify the dpi (dots per inch) value for conversion from pixels
+:   Specify the default dpi (dots per inch) value for conversion
-    to inch/centimeters and vice versa.
+    from pixels to inch/centimeters and vice versa.
+(Technically, the correct term would be ppi: pixels per inch.)
 The default is 96dpi.
-    Technically, the correct term would be ppi (pixels per inch).
+When images contain information about dpi internally, the encoded value is used instead of the default specified by this option.

 `--wrap=auto`|`none`|`preserve`